H.R. 2130: Tribal Trust Land Homeownership Act of 2025

 Bureau of Indian Affairs offices handling mortgage paperwork

-Regional offices, agency offices, and land title offices would have to meet the bill's short timelines: 10 days for initial review, 20 or 30 days for decisions, 10 or 14 days for title reports, and 2 days for inquiries and missing-document notices.
+Regional offices, agency offices, and land title offices have to meet the bill's short timelines: 10 days for initial review, 20 or 30 days for decisions, 10 or 14 days for title reports, and 2 days for inquiries and missing-document notices.

 BIA leadership and the Interior Department